SettleMint

 What stays outside the assistant

 Prompts and skill files are not security controls.
-Keep these controls outside the assistant:
+The platform account, wallet controls, and human approval process decide what is allowed.
+Keep each of the following entirely outside the assistant.

 • DALP roles and organisation membership